Introduction

 Search for Snaps

-snap find
+snap find [package name]

 For example, to search for a web browser, enter:

-snap find browser
+snap search browser

-The output shows a list of apps related to the keyword ‘browser’.
+The output shows a list of apps related to the keyword browser.

 List Installed Snaps